dekeh1/CS-443/Syllabus.md

 *A more complete specification for an "Acceptable" (passing) Base Assignment will be given during with each assignment.*

 ### Intermediate "Add-On"
-Each assignment will also have an *Intermediate Add-On* portion can be completed for anyone working for a fourse grade of C or higher.
+Each assignment will also have an *Intermediate Add-On* portion can be completed for anyone working for a course grade of C or higher.
 This will involve more detailed analysis of the developed tests, test inputs, and/or test paths.

 * Differing numbers of Intermediate "Add-Ons" are required for different passing grades of C or higher.
 See the table under *Course Grade Determination*.

 *A more complete specification for "Acceptable" (passing) Intermediate "Add-Ons" will be given during with each assignment.*

 ### Advanced "Add-On"
-Each assignment will also have an *Advanced Add-On* portion can be completed for anyone working for a fourse grade of B or higher.
+Each assignment will also have an *Advanced Add-On* portion can be completed for anyone working for a course grade of B or higher.
 This will involve even more detailed analysis of the developed tests, test inputs, and/or test paths.

 * Differing numbers of Advanced "Add-Ons" are required for different passing grades of B or higher.
 See the table under *Course Grade Determination*.